 A Debian 9 LAMP server is required.
 If you do not have LAMP installed, Please read our previous tutorial to install LAMP Server on Debian 9.

 Step 3.
-Installing Textpattern on Debian system.
+Installing Textpattern on the Debian system.

-First thing to do is to go to Textpattern’s download page and download the latest stable version of Textpattern, At the moment of writing this article it is version 4.5.7:
+The first thing to do is to go to Textpattern’s download page and download the latest stable version of Textpattern, At the moment of writing this article it is version 4.5.7:

 We will need to change some folders permissions:

 mysql_secure_installation script.
-You should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB.
+You should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB.

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Textpattern.
+Next, we will need to log in to the MariaDB console and create a database for the Textpattern.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Textpattern installation:

 Create a new virtual host directive in Apache.
-For example, create a new Apache configuration file named ‘textpattern.conf’ on your virtual server:
+For example, create a new Apache configuration file named ‘

-Now, we can restart Apache web server so that the changes take place:
+Now, we can restart the Apache webserver so that the changes take place:

-http://your-server-ip/setup/index.php and complete the required the steps to finish the installation.
+http://your-server-ip/setup/index.php and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.